 What is Broom?

-- Broom is an evergreen shrub with clusters of yellow flowers which bloom in late spring.
+- Broom is an evergreen shrub with clusters of yellow flowers that bloom in late spring.

 - Broom plants were introduced in California around 1850 as ornamental plants in gardens.
 Later, when the California highway system developed, they were used to control erosion along road banks.